-A total of 1,128 students were named to the Dean’s List at Fairmont State University after completing the fall 2010 semester.
+A total of 1,196 students were named to the Dean’s List at Fairmont State University after completing the fall 2011 semester.
 These students are being recognized for academic distinction by earning a 3.4 or better grade point average.
+Dr. Christina Lavorata, Interim Provost and Vice President for Academic Affairs, has released the Dean’s List.
 Students achieving a perfect 4.0 grade point average also have been named to the President’s List.

 A new exhibit by an alumnus of Fairmont State University’s Studio Art program will focus on the possible effects of Marcellus Shale gas drilling.
 The first exhibition of 2012 will be the exhibition titled “A Penny for a Dime” by Miles Holbert.
 An opening reception is planned from 7 to 9 p.m.
 Thursday, Jan.
 19, in the James D. Brooks Memorial Gallery, located on the fourth floor of Wallman Hall on the FSU main campus.

 The Department of Theatre at Fairmont State University has a long history of producing outstanding performances, and that excellence is being recognized this month.
 For the first time, an FSU production has reached the finals in the Region 2 competition of the Kennedy Center/ American College Theatre Festival.
 The FSU production to be featured is Bernard Pomerance’s “The Elephant Man,” directed by Jeffrey Ingman, Assistant Professor of Theatre.